 This much low crossover is not recommended in all conditions but only when you don’t want the boomy bass at all.

 The subwoofer will shift sound frequencies above 60Hz to the front left and right speakers to play.
 To understand how the frequency crossover works.
-Read my this guide on how to set up the frequency crossover for each speaker in the surround sound.

 Is boomy bass bad?